Bingo & Molly: Synopsis

 Bingo and Molly, a brother-and-sister rabbit duo residing in the woodlands, learn valuable lessons and social skills.
-Recurring characters in their adventures include Duck, Gladys the Goose, Rosa the Bear, Mr. Gruff the dog, and Zigger the Mole; the rabbits' parents are not seen or mentioned.
+Recurring characters in their adventures include Duck, a duck who wears a rabbit suit, Gladys the Goose, Rosa the Bear, Mr. Gruff the dog, and Zigger the Mole; the rabbits' parents are not seen or mentioned.
 A fox named Mr. Growl tells stories relating to the rabbits' lessons, while carrots and sunflowers provide some musical numbers.